Morgan Stanley needs to further restructure FICC business

-Morgan Stanley (MS.N) needs to further restructure its fixed-income, commodity and currency (FICC) business to generate return on equity of more than 10 percent, brokerage J.P.
+Sept 24 Morgan Stanley needs to further restructure its fixed-income, commodity and currency (FICC) business to generate return on equity of more than 10 percent, brokerage J.P.
 Morgan Cazenove said.

 The bank has been shrinking the business to ward off threats from new capital rules, a reduction in risk-taking by clients and changes to the way derivatives are traded.